London, Routledge, 2013, ISBN: 9780415560788; 160pp.; Price: £70.00

 Another particular feature of Hughes-Warrington’s style is a kind of indeterminate giving with one hand, taking with the other.
 For instance, no sooner does she suggest ‘[h]istory making might be seen as a form of pausing’ than she immediately gives credit in the next paragraph to the openness of any specific articulation (p.
 53).
 Call me old fashioned but Hughes-Warrington’s argument here is not a line of reasoning present and persuasive, but is a sort of flaky deconstructionist flip-flopping.
 I feel dreadfully epistemological making such points, an old-fashioned revisionist demanding a new conclusive interpretation to replace the mistaken revisionist doctrine of yore, yet this convulsive type of presentation is dubitable in its effect.
 Revisionist Histories is a hectic tour of an inchoate area of study, on which assertions are flung at the reader and names are dropped from Foucault to Nietzsche to Habermas.
 A central narrative is missing.
 The reader is never taken to somewhere, to a point of enlightenment at which something has been shown to be the case

 The question that one is left with after reading this book is: where’s the beef?
 If Hughes-Warrington’s central contention is that history is ‘a bitterly contested battle’ (p.
 89), then Revisionist Histories certainly reinforces the point.
 The work never fails to leave the impression that historians are nothing but artful and manipulative (terms in this context which do not necessarily have negative connotations), and that their texts are sites of constant reception and intervention.
 Indeed, the band of brothers and sisters called historians take a back seat in Revisionist Histories; they are not privileged subjects.
 There is a plentiful supply of non-hierarchical history generators who pitch into the historical process to make history what it is.
 This essential free-for-all is a sociological picture of knowledge that those who are not minded to err in the direction of a naïve correspondence notion of truth recognise and show approbation towards.
 But to so labour the point that various histories are essentially floating signifiers occasionally and imperfectly appropriated by history makers (as Hughes-Warrington does over the course of her liturgy to the openness of history) is not an overly constructive entrance into the field of revisionist historiographic studies for the reason that in its constant animation of history’s indeterminacy, Revisionist Histories does not give any significant insight into the conditions in which periodic determinacy, the grounds for revision, are set.
 ‘History’, notes Hughes-Warrington, ‘is revision’ (p.
 110).
 This may be so.
 But surely it is also a product of certain revisionist frameworks which are fixed according to certain truth-making practices.
 While history making is an ethical struggle, it is also a technical, often institutional craft that establishes facticity.
-As a reader of Revisionist Histories, I did not feel challenged to rethink revision along the more thought-provoking lines, for example, of the historico-epistemological approach (that is the neo-Kantian tradition of delimitating how we as subjects perceive and order our datità) of Kuhn (who Hughes-Warrington mentions but does not do justice to), or of archaeologically-minded Foucault.
+As a reader of Revisionist Histories, I did not feel challenged to rethink revision along the more thought-provoking lines, for example, of the historico-epistemological approach (that is the neo-Kantian tradition of delimitating how we as subjects perceive and order our datità) of Kuhn (who Hughes-Warrington mentions but does not do justice to), or of the archaeologically-minded Foucault.
 Both individuals were fascinated by how truth comes to be, and both, in their intellectual bequest of paradigms and discursive practices respectively, gave insightful theoretical accounts of truth-telling and the acceptable and unacceptable modes of rejecting that account: ‘[s]o, why are some debates noticed, and others not?’ (p.
 119).

-Revisionist Histories contains a wealth of examples of history’s plasticity, but Hughes-Warrington does not convincing outline any means to establish the rules of these morphing games.
+Revisionist Histories contains a wealth of examples of history’s plasticity, but Hughes-Warrington does not convincingly outline any means to establish the rules of these morphing games.
 By ephemerally iterating a list of case studies that demonstrate history somewhat speaks to epistemic items outside its ‘traditional’ academic purview, Revisionist Histories does not so much deliver a case for the prosecution or defence of historiographic revisionist studies as make an opening statement – history is tractable – again and again and again.

 - R.G.
 Collingwood, The Principles of History and Other Writings in Philosophy of History (Oxford, 1999), p.
 24.Back to (1)

 Thank you to Dr Melrose for reviewing Revisionist Histories, and for his strong reaction to the work.
 The review brought to mind my comments in the conclusion (p.
-120) that in our world:‘histories are pushed aside, turned upside down, suspended, incised, truncated, overwritten, punctured, stretched and collapsed.
+120) that in our world: ‘histories are pushed aside, turned upside down, suspended, incised, truncated, overwritten, punctured, stretched and collapsed.
 They are deemed to be too narrow, too broad, too big, too small, too distant, too close, too dynamic and too fixed’.
 It seems that my book is too small, too wide, too fast and too trendy.
 It also seems that I have failed to establish the rules for revision in history.
 These designations beg a question untouched in the review, which is posed right at the start of the book: what do we expect a history to be, and what ethical decisions do we make in answering it?